Spectacular light installations and interactive art

 Location 6 on our Winter Lights map

-Time & Tide, with its hourglass design and colours inspired by nature, aims to remind us of the urgency of halting the plastic pollution of our oceans.
+Time & Tide, with its hourglass design and colours inspired by nature, reminds us of the urgency of halting the plastic pollution of our oceans.
 Its form tells us that time is running out to repair this problem before the damage to our planet is irreversible.
-It reinforces this message through the use of biodegradable alternatives to plastic used in its construction.
+It reinforces this message through the innovative use of the biodegradable alternative to plastic used in its construction.

 UK / Thailand